flutter/samples/CONTRIBUTING.md

 * Include at least one working test in its `test` folder.
 * Be wired into the list of projects in [the CI script](travis_script.sh), which runs the analyzer, the formatter, and `flutter test`.
+* Avoid adding an onerous amount of blobs (typically images or other assets) to the repo.

 In addition, sample code is, at the end of the day, still code.
 It should be written with at least as much care as the Flutter code you'd find in the SDK